President: Kristin Shymoniak

 Melissa has a tremendous love of sports and competition.
 She currently plays football and volleyball recreationally but has also played kickball, basketball and field hockey.
 She has also coached middle school girls in basketball and volleyball.
 In her spare time, she also likes to dance and has learned kizomba, salsa, bachata, merengue, Detroit ballroom and Chicago Style Stepping.
 She also enjoys solo international trips.

-Community Service Events Chair: Chalon Jones
+Community Service Programs Chair: Chalon Jones

-Community Service Programs Chair: Kristin Shymoniak
+Community Service Events Chair: Chadwick Morgan

 Fund Development: Angeline Jefferson

 A New Orleans Native, Angeline moved to Washington DC to attend Howard University.
 While at Howard, Angeline was very involved in the business school, serving on the student council executive board, and on the board for her business fraternity, the International Fraternity of Delta Sigma Pi.
 In 2014, she received a Bachelor’s Degree with a concentration in Marketing.